-To get an understanding of how everything affects your diabetes, it’s important to gather enough numbers, such as your sugar levels and level of activity; and other lifestyle factors, over a period of time.
-When you have these types of data available for your doctor during during your consultation, they could help shed light on how your diet, lifestyle factors and insulin dosage work together to affect your sugar levels.
-Based on this, it could help your doctor or nurse make Here are some changes that your doctor or nurse may suggest based on based on looking at your data:
+To get an understanding of how everything affects your diabetes, it’s important to gather enough numbers, such as your glucose levels level of activity; and other lifestyle factors, over a period of time.
+When you have these types of data available for your diabetes team during your consultation, they could help shed light on how your diet, lifestyle factors and medication work together to affect your glucose levels.
+Based on this, it could help your diabetes team make Here are some changes that your diabetes team may suggest based on looking at your data:

-Adjustments to diet, by choosing healthier options or minimising Lifestyle adjustments such as optimised as optimised sleep times, stress-reduction tactics or changes in Your diabetes, your
+by choosing healthier options or minimising some less healthy Lifestyle adjustments such as optimised sleep times, stress-reduction tactics or changes in levels of Your diabetes, your

-If you are, for example, a person living with type 1 diabetes, using your insulin dosing and sugar level records alongside a lifestyle diary, could help explain how the few extra drinks you on your night out, resulted in a drop in your sugar levels (a ‘hypo’) the following fine-tuning your insulin dose and carbohydrate intake in the future to
+If you are, a person living with type 1 diabetes, using your insulin dosing and glucose level records alongside a lifestyle diary, could help explain how the few extra drinks you on your night out, resulted in a drop in your glucose levels (a ‘hypo’) the following fine-tuning your insulin dose and carbohydrate intake in the future to